Prince - 16x5

-So, in the interest of behaving like a successful artist, let's get on with this "About Me" thing. ;~)
+I have heard that all successful artists have an "About" page on their websites.
+So, to behave like a successful artist, let's get on with this "About Me" thing. ;~)

 Once Julia Hurder was gone, grandpa seemed to lose interest, and the family went to hell!
 Ha!
 If the family ever does see this, oh boy, will TSHTF!
 We Jamaica Plain Hurders were the worst of the lot (damn city scum), and that wasn't so terrible compared to what I've seen over the years.
-I can proudly say, though, that at least the religious hypocrisy stopped with the last three siblings in my family.
+I can proudly say that at least the religious hypocrisy stopped with the last three siblings in my family.
 Saints, we are not, and never we were!
 Even now, the three remaining siblings know our place.
 We are passing too soon, though, with fences still to mend.

-EDIT: There are just two now.
+EDIT-2019: There are just two now.
 Dennis is in Maine, and I live in California.
 The two who are most alike, and yet we are so far apart.
 As to the others, we did not mend those fences.
 The past's ugliness remains.

 I'm 5' 6", and when I was at my best, I weighed in at a hard-muscled and harder-boned 145 - 150.
 I could fight with the best of them and run all day long.
 (I topple the scale at 190 if I hang half a leg off the side now.
 Ugh!)
 I inherited my dad's propensity towards fighting and anger in general.
-I was and to some degree still am a power-packed mini Mack, if you will.
+I was and, to some degree, still am a power-packed mini Mack, if you will.
 A diplomat, I am not.
-My mouth goes on automatic the very second I'm offended, and a lot offends me today.
+My mouth goes on automatically the very second I'm offended, and a lot of today's normal offends me.

 I had more friends and cousins growing up than I could count.
 Both sides of the family were quite prolific, and it seemed like all families had five kids at least.
 The funny part was that my dad's side had almost exclusively boy kids, and my mom's side was almost all girls.
-I remember thinking before family outings, 'Oh cool.
+I remember thinking before family outings, 'Oh, cool.
 Uncle Jimmy's house.
-Baseball with Jimmy Jr. and Joey.' or, 'Ah nuts!
+Baseball with Jimmy Jr. and Joey.' or, 'Ah, nuts!
 Uncle John's house and all those girls.
 What are they gonna make me do this time?'
 Then, "Moo-oooooom?
 Do I have to play with the girls?
 Can we bring the dog?
 Can I bring my bike?"

 I mean no offense to my newly re-found and favorite cousins.
 Remember, Rose, you told me to do this!!! ;~)

 Humiliation!
 Abandonment!
 Lost!
 Forever!
 It stayed that way until I was drafted about a year later.
 I went to war as a ground pounder instead of a fly guy.
 That was okay, though, in the end.
-I met my other best friends ever while serving, and one, in particular, that'll be with me every day 'til I join him on the other side of Rainbow Bridge.
-My war dog, Prince, 16x5; but that's another story.
+I met my other best friends while serving, and one, in particular, will be with me every day until I join him on the other side of Rainbow Bridge.
+My war dog, Prince, 16x5, but that's another story.
 He got me through that one.
 It was the aftermath that was the actual test.
 It took another lifelong friend to get me past that.

 I, we live, and we've thrived.
 I'm retired, as is Donna.
 We have been blessed with three incredible children who have their own families now, and they have re-blessed us with six of the most awesome grandchildren ever.